sheptalo/django-sinortstack-example/README.md

-# Пример django clean-DI используя архитектуру sinorstack
+# clean-DI with Django as Adapter

 # Start project